 She’s wide, she’s long, and she can haul an outrageous number of tires.
-She was handmade by a boatmaker on the Mississippi for commercial fishing.
-Chad taught us that plate boats are the safest way to haul huge loads and we try to use just plate boats for trash now.
+She was handmade by a boatmaker on the Mississippi as the first commercial asian carp fishing boat.
+Chad taught us that plate boats are the safest way to haul huge loads and we've been collecting ever since.
 The boat was paid for by a grant from the Boone Electric Community Trust.

 In 2011, we replaced its 90 hp motor with a 115 horse two-stroke Johnson motor donated by Bill Rotts of Rotts & Gibbs Law Firm.

 When this motor broke down, it was replaced by a 115hp Mercury motor donated by Bass Pro Shops in 2013

 RR490 – 90hp Aluminum Plate Boat (“Hildy Harliner”)